GSA-TTS/identity-handbook/_articles/product-gitlab-roadmapping.md

 ## Key Components of the Roadmap Page
 Timeline:
 Displays epics as horizontal bars based on their start and end dates.
-Adjust the timeframe to show weekly, monthly, or quarterly views.
+Adjust the time frame to show weekly, monthly, or quarterly views.

 ### Epics:
 Parent epics are bold, and child epics are indented beneath them.